Neil Ramírez: Minnesota Twins

+On June 12, 2016, Ramírez was claimed off waivers by the Minnesota Twins.
+He made 8 appearances for Minnesota, struggling to a 6.14 ERA with 11 strikeouts across 14 2/3 innings pitched.
+Ramírez was removed from the 40–man roster and sent outright to the Triple–A Rochester Red Wings on July 20.
+In 16 outings for Rochester, he compiled a 3.10 ERA with 27 strikeouts across 20 1/3 innings of work.
+Ramírez elected free agency following the season on November 7.

 San Francisco Giants

-During the 2016 offseason, Ramírez signed a minor league contract with the San Francisco Giants.
-He was designated for assignment on April 30, 2017, to create room for Bryan Morris who had his contract purchased from Triple-A.
+On November 28, 2016, Ramírez signed a minor league contract with the San Francisco Giants.
+On April 1, the Giants announced that Ramírez had earned the team's final Opening Day bullpen spot.
+In 9 games for San Francisco, he recorded an 8.71 ERA with 18 strikeouts across 10 1/3 innings pitched.
+On April 30, Ramírez was designated for assignment to create room for Bryan Morris, who had his contract selected from Triple-A.

 Toronto Blue Jays

 On May 4, 2017, Ramírez was claimed off waivers by the Toronto Blue Jays.
 He was designated for assignment on May 9 without having thrown a pitch for the Blue Jays.
 On May 14, Ramírez elected free agency after being outrighted to the minor leagues.

 New York Mets

 On May 16, 2017, the New York Mets signed Ramírez.
 On July 20, the Mets designated Ramírez for assignment.

 Washington Nationals

 On July 27, 2017, Ramírez signed a minor league deal with the Washington Nationals.
-He elected free agency on November 6, 2017.
+In 14 games for the Triple–A Syracuse Chiefs, he registered a 6.14 ERA with 20 strikeouts in 14 2/3 innings pitched.
+Ramírez elected free agency following the season on November 6.

 Cleveland Indians

 Ramírez signed a minor league contract with the Cleveland Indians on November 30, 2017.
 The Indians purchased Ramírez's contract on May 15, 2018.
 He finished the season with an ERA of 4.54 in 41 2/3 innings, his most output since his rookie season in 2014.

 He began the 2019 season in the bullpen.
-He was designated for assignment by the Indians on May 18, 2019 after registering an ERA of 5.40 in 16 2/3 innings.
+He was designated for assignment by the Indians on May 18, 2019, after registering an ERA of 5.40 in 16 2/3 innings.
 After clearing waivers, Ramírez accepted a minor league assignment to the Columbus Clippers, the Indians' Triple-A affiliate, on May 23, 2019.
 He was released on August 2, 2019.